How to Save Text Messages for Later Use

 You can also find and install an application designed to hide text messages.
 Most of these apps are freely available in your phone’s app store.

-After drafting the text you’d like to send, tap, and hold the send button.
-This will launch a popup screen with “Schedule Message” as one of the options.
+After drafting the text message, tap and hold down on the send button.
+Doing so launches a popup screen with “Schedule Message” as one of the options.
 You’ll then need to enter the time and date when you’d like the text sent.